 I promise you, this chocolate mousse cake is worth every single calorie!

-- 8 ounces bittersweet or semisweet chocolate, chopped (like Melanie, I used some of both.)
+- 8 ounces bittersweet or semisweet chocolate, chopped (I used some of both.)

 - 1 cup butter